• Skip to main content

 Pearson correlation coefficient or Pearson’s correlation coefficient or Pearson’s r is defined in statistics as the measurement of the strength of the relationship between two variables and their association with each other.

-In simple words, Pearson’s correlation coefficient calculates the effect of change in one variable when the other variable changes.
+Simply put, Pearson’s correlation coefficient calculates the effect of change in one variable when the other variable changes.

-For example: Up till a certain age (in most cases), a child’s height will keep increasing as his/her age increases.
+For example, Up till a certain age (in most cases), a child’s height will keep increasing as his/her age increases.
 Of course, his/her growth depends upon various factors like genes, location, diet, lifestyle, etc.

 This approach is based on covariance and, thus, is the best method to measure the relationship between two variables.

 The Pearson coefficient correlation has a high statistical significance.
 It looks at the relationship between two variables.
 It seeks to draw a line through the data of two variables to show their relationship.
-The relationship of the variables is measured with the help Pearson correlation coefficient calculator.
+The relationship of the variables is measured with the help of the Pearson correlation coefficient calculator.
 This linear relationship can be positive or negative.

 Pearson correlation coefficient linear relationship types